Best Snake Breeds That Like To Be Handled

 The name comes from their ability to kill and devour other snakes, though they are relatively easy to take care of as pets.

-They require a small enclosure with a screened top, water bowl, a place to hide, substrate, and a tank heater.
+They require a small enclosure with a screened top, a water bowl, a place to hide, a substrate, and a tank heater.

 Feed them smaller mice while the snake is younger, and move onto larger mice as the snake grows.